2. Summary of Significant Accounting Policies

 Revenue Recognition and Concentrations

-Our Receipt and Reach and customer relationship management are hosted solutions.
+Our Recurrency platform is a hosted solution.
 We generate revenue from licensing our software to clients in our software as a service model, per-message and per-minute transactional fees, and customized professional services.
 We recognize license/subscription fees over the period of the contract, service fees as the services are performed, and per-message or per-minute transaction revenue when the transaction takes place.
 Under Topic 606, revenue is recognized when control of the promised goods or services is transferred to our customers, in an amount that reflects the consideration we expect to be entitled to in exchange for those goods or services.
 We consider authoritative guidance on multiple deliverables in determining whether each deliverable represents a separate unit of accounting.
 Some customers are billed on a month-to-month basis with no contractual term and are collected by credit card.
 Revenue is recognized at the time that the services are rendered, and the selling price is fixed with a set range of plans.
 Cash received in advance of the performance of services is recorded as deferred revenue.

 Accounting Standards Update (“ASU “) No. 2014-09, Revenue from Contracts with Customers (Accounting Standards Codification 606 (“ASC 606”), is a comprehensive revenue recognition standard that superseded nearly all existing revenue recognition guidance.
 The Company adopted this standard effective January 1, 2018, applying the modified retrospective method.
 Upon adoption, the Company discontinued revenue deferral under the sell-through model and commenced recording revenue upon delivery to distributors, net of estimated returns.
 Generally, the new standard results in earlier recognition of revenues.